NelisW/pyradi/pyradi/doc/_readme.md

 		  +-.git
 		  +-_build

-1. To build the html documentation open a command window in this directory and execute the command `make html`.
+1. To build the html documentation open a command window in the `doc`  directory and execute the command `make html`.

-1. To build the pdf documentation open a command window in this directory and execute the command `make latex`, and then build the pdf from the latex files in `pyradi/doc/_build/latex`.
+1. To build the pdf documentation open a command window in the `doc` directory and execute the command `make latex`, and then build the pdf from the latex files in `pyradi-docs/_build/latex`.

 1. Commit all files to the `gh-pages` branch.